leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 2. Route the message to the current model (if you have one). e.g. all keys other than global keys, such as PageUp and PageDown to scroll up and down some content.
 3. Route the message to all child models, e.g. `tea.WindowSizeMsg`, which contains the current terminal dimensions and all child models may want to use it to calculate heights and widths for rendering content.

 None of the above is wrought in iron.
 It may not make sense for your particular program.
-However, Bubbletea leaves architectural decisions to you and you'll need to make conscious decisions on how to manage the complexity that inevitably occurs once your program reaches a certain size.
+However, Bubble Tea leaves architectural decisions to you and you'll need to make conscious decisions on how to manage the complexity that inevitably occurs once your program reaches a certain size.

 ## 7. Layout arithmetic is error-prone